bahmutov/cypress-examples/docs/recipes/sorted-list.md

   .then((list) => list.map(parseFloat))
   .then((list) => cy.log(list.slice(0, 3).join(', ')))
   .then((list) => {
-    // confirm the list is sorted
+    // confirm the list is sorted by sorting it using Lodash
-    const sorted = Cypress._.sortBy(list)
+    // and comparing the original and sorted lists const sorted = Cypress._.sortBy(list)
     expect(sorted).to.deep.equal(list)
     // we can also confirm each number is between min and max